 Safety & Effectiveness

-Most people tolerate CBD oil, but some have side effects, such as fatigue, drowsiness, loss of appetite, dry mouth, and diarrhea.
+Most people tolerate full spectrum CBD oil, but some have side effects, such as fatigue, drowsiness, loss of appetite, dry mouth, and diarrhea.
 CBD oil may also reduce the efficacy of prescription medications, particularly blood thinners.

 Currently, the FDA is taking a cautious approach.
 They have only approved Epidiolex, a prescription oil used to treat specific types of epilepsy.
 Scientists are currently researching the efficacy of CBD for diseases or conditions like anxiety, multiple sclerosis, diabetes, schizophrenia, and Parkinson’s.